tudelft3d/isochrones-mexico/README.md

 ## Known limitations

-- We assume that it is possible to walk at the same speed between any two adjacent H3 hexagons (even when there's no direct road connection or the route is not straight)
+- We assume that it is possible to walk at the same speed between any two adjacent H3 hexagons (even when there's no direct road connection, the route is not straight or the terrain isn't flat)
-- Issues in the Mexico City GTFS (eg Metro lines 1 and 12 in normal operation)
+- Issues in the Mexico City GTFS (eg Metro lines 1 and 12 operating normally, some inconsistent station locations)
 - Limited coverage of the Mexico City GTFS (eg only a few private operators, limited coverage outside of Mexico City proper)
 - GDAL is not always robust when dissolving polygons (see some missing isochrones)